ricauduro/modeling_etl_display/README.md

 You may find this one usefull too https://learn.microsoft.com/EN-us/azure/azure-functions/functions-identity-based-connections-tutorial -> Grant AzFunction KV access

-I´m goign to focus on the code, which is very simple as we can see below.
+I´m going to focus on the code, which is very simple as we can see below.
 We´re using a TimeTrigger function

 ```python
 import os